+Nyctophobia – Fear Of The Dark.
 It is very common for most people to be a little afraid of the dark.
 Nyctophobia (a.k.a.
-Lygophobia, Scotophobia) is more than just a simple and unexplained fear of the dark or of dark places and is commonly seen in children.
-However, in some, it passes on and continues when the person attains adulthood.
-Nyctophobia, if present, can be the most crippling fear which interferes in a negative manner with the everyday life of the victim.
+Lygophobia, Scotophobia) is more than just a simple and unexplained fear of the dark or of dark places though.
+It’s a deep seated, extreme fear that has a negative effect on the life of the sufferer.

-Like many other phobias, nyctophobia may also be associated with real-life experiences.
-It may have been that a traumatic incident involving the dark took place in the victim’s life when he/she was very young.
+Like many other phobias, the cause of nyctophobia may be associated with real-life experiences.
+It may have been that a traumatic incident involving the dark, the behavious of peers or the influence of the media.

 No one need fear the dark again, there are treatment programs that really can cure Nyctophobia and there’s one we particularly recommend:

 When you think about it, nyctophobia is not a fear that’s related to the darkness itself.
 It’s more of the hidden preceived dangers that lie within it.

 The fear usually first manifests itself in children but often continues and develops into adulthood.
 As to the actual cause – that varies.
 Some say that it’s an inbuilt fear in all of us – a kind of protection mechanism against all the unseen predatirs which hunt under the cover of darkness.
 However, it’s much more likely that it’s down to behaviours, situations or events in childhood.

 It could be that someone close to us had a fear of the dark and we picked up on this fear and replicated it in ourselves.
 Alternatively, it could relate to a particular traumatic event that occured in darkness.
 Or, just as likely is that it was picked up after watching scary movies which always depict the scary event happenin in the dark!